WebberZone/autoclose/readme.txt

 == Upgrade Notice ==

 = 1.6 =
-* New: Fixed a bug where comments on attachments did not get closed;
+* New: Fixed a bug where comments on attachments did not get closed; Other bug fixes;
 Check the ChangeLog for details

 == Changelog ==

 = 1.6 =
-* New: Fixed a bug where comments on attachments did not get closed
+* Fixed: Bug where comments on attachments did not get closed
+* Fixed: JavaScript bug when saving options in Admin area

 = 1.5 =
 * New: Custom post type support.
 Now close comments on posts, pages, attachments and your custom post types!